I invite you to join me for a two-hour informational meeting:

 NeuroDevelopmental Movement with Bette Lamont.

-No Continuing Education Credits are available for this meeting.
+No Continuing Education Credits are available for this presentation.

 You may have heard me talk about the importance of assessing clients for early developmental milestones and accidents and illnesses when doing your intake and in Phase 1, and Assessment in Phase 2 of EMDR therapy.
 To assess a client’s foundation and readiness for the reprocessing phases (Phases 4-6) of EMDR therapy, or any other form of trauma work.
 Once I became aware of Bette’s work, I make more of an effort to identify if there are neurological issues that will prevent a client from being able to reprocess, especially staying in window of tolerance.

 I have invited Bette to do a 2-hour presentation to give you an overview of her work.

 NeuroDevelopmental Movement, AKA Neurological Reorganization, is an assessment and treatment process that allows the NDM Consultant to understand why children or adults are responding the way they do to social, academic, physical, attentional, and emotional challenges.

 Parents and clients who invest in a Functional NeuroDevelopmental Assessment learn how to integrate or reintegrate functions in the brain that may never have been fully developed, or that may have been lost due to injury, disease, or trauma.

 Traumas that are as recent as a concussion in the last month, or a disability that occurred due to trauma in utero, can be addressed through our in-depth work.

 Delays in development can be caused by restriction of infant movement, orphanage or foster care settings in the first year of life, and poor nutrition in the early months of life, among other factors.

 Neurodevelopmental functions that are missing can disrupt behavior and learning and often include: